 To perform a multi-point optimization, the user must request the desired number of design points when setting up the directory structure where the design will be performed (see section 9.4).
 The user must populate each of the description.i directories for each design point i just as in the single-point design context.
 The order of the design points does not matter.
-The value of Number of design points in ammo.input should be set appropriately.
+The value of n_design_pts in the &design namelist in design.nml should be set appropriately.
 Ultimately, Fun3D provides several ways to formulate the multi-point design problem.
 These approaches are outlined below.